In this review, I take an in-depth look at the Nomad CNC machine from Carbide 3D, the Nomad 3.

 The maximum feed rate possible on Nomad 3 is around 150 ipm, but that is for non-metals.

-For metals, the feed rates are below 20 inches per minute and it goes as low as 6 ipm for titanium at depth of cut of nearly 0.01”.
+For metals, the feed rates are below 20 inches per minute and it goes as low as 6 ipm for titanium, with a shallow depth of cut of around 0.01”.

 The advantage of Nomad 3 is the diversity in terms of materials it can cut.